apptainer/apptainer-userdocs/quick_start.rst

      oci         Manage OCI containers
      plugin      Manage {command} plugins
-     pull        Pull an image from a URI push        Upload image to the provided library (default is "cloud.sylabs.io") remote      Manage {command} remote endpoints
+     pull        Pull an image from a URI push        Upload image to the provided URI remote      Manage {command} remote endpoints
      run         Run the user-defined default command within a container run-help    Show the user-defined help for an image